 These color names appear in the 16th-century Istanbul estate records I analyzed.

-Kırmızı, crimson.
-Also a generic term for red.
+Kırmızı, red.
 The name is a cognate of kermes, the insect that was used to produce bluish-red dyes.
-The color red was wildly popular–at least 116 garments were described as red, covering just about every class of clothing.
-Men, but not women, even wore red feraces.
+The color red was wildly popular–at least 164 garments were described as red, covering just about every class of clothing.

 Kızıl, scarlet and other reds in the yellow-brown portion of the spectrum. [link] Only one garment, a zıbın of the luxury fabric called Bağdâdî, was described as kızıl.
 The more usual word for orange-reds was probably sürh.